mathis-mm/net_analyzer/README.md

 # Network Traffic Analyzer (CLI)

-A network traffic and packet analyzer developed in Python with a CLI.
+A network traffic and packet analyzer developed in Python.

 ## Features